How To Prepare For The Mountains

 With trips to the greatest climbs in Europe as well as those further afield in Colombia, we revel in the challenge and accomplishment of conquering the cols.
 But just how do you prepare for climbing the mountains?

-We’ve teamed up with renowned endurance sports coaches CCNS to share some practical tips to help you prepare for the mountains on a Thomson KOM Tour de France cycling trip and provide a strong foundation for the cycling season in 2020.
+We’ve teamed up with renowned endurance sports coaches CCNS to share some practical tips to help you prepare for the mountains and provide a strong foundation for the cycling season.

 Setting The Scene

 Each mountain range in Europe has it’s only characteristic and within that each Col has a unique charm and challenge.
 Whilst the Pyrenees can’t rival the Alps for sheer height, it can boast arguably more enjoyable climbing.

 The Alps can boast some of the Tour de France’s most iconic climbs, with Alpe d’Huez, Col du Telegraphe, Col du Galibier and Col d’Izoard featuring regularly.
 The climbs are long, often around 20km, and have steady gradients of 6/8% on average.
 The views are dramatic, thanks to the impressive altitude, which can sometimes make it tricky to decide what to wear!
 A fine day at the foot can turn very nasty at the peak.